gretel/dynamo-autoscale/README.md

 ## Travis CI

 Continous intgeration is done using Travis.
 Please keep in mind the tests require AWS credential to run and the author's credentials encrypted in  `.travis.yml` will not work for you.
-You have to setup Travis on your own.
+You have to setup Travis on your own yo!

 The configuration values will be overriden as follows (symbolic code):